-As a standard feature, Garmin ESP works with GFC 600 to assist you in maintaining your aircraft in a safe, flight-stable condition when the aircraft is being hand-flown.
-This ESP feature functions independently of the autopilot — though it uses the same control servos — to gently nudge the controls toward stable flight whenever pitch or roll deviations exceed the recommended limits or underspeed/overspeed conditions occur.
+Any pilot who’s ever been startled to attention by a stall warning horn in a busy cockpit will appreciate the proactive stability augmentation of our ESP technology, which is standard on the GFC 500 system.
+When the aircraft is being hand-flown, this ESP feature functions independently of the autopilot — although it uses the same control servos — to nudge the controls toward stable flight whenever pitch or roll deviations exceed the recommended limits or underspeed/overspeed conditions occur.
 In the event of pilot incapacitation, after the system detects that it has been activated for a specified period of time, the autopilot will engage with the flight director in level mode, bringing the aircraft back to level flight and helping to avoid the onset of inadvertent stall/spins, steep spirals or other loss-of-control scenarios.
 Additionally, ESP can be manually disabled to allow for intentional flight maneuvers.

-With the autopilot engaged, GFC 600 also provides overspeed and underspeed protection.
-In a high airspeed situation — for example, if you’re descending and your aircraft is approaching VNEor VMO— the system will increase the aircraft’s pitch attitude, preventing a further increase in airspeed and potential structural damage.
-Likewise, at the other end of the speed spectrum, GFC 600 provides underspeed (stall) protection.
+With the autopilot engaged, GFC 500 also provides overspeed and underspeed protection.
+In a high airspeed situation — for example, if you’re descending and your aircraft is approaching VNE or VMO — the system will increase the aircraft’s pitch attitude, preventing a further increase in airspeed and potential structural damage.
+Likewise, at the other end of the speed spectrum, GFC 500 provides underspeed (stall) protection.
 For example, in the event the pilot does not immediately advance the throttle to full power, with the autopilot engaged while flying a missed approach sequence, the autopilot will help prevent an aircraft stall by reducing pitch attitude and provide the pilot with an “airspeed, airspeed” audible alert.

 It’s a Total Peace-of-mind Investment